 “Oh my gosh.
 I’m allergic to Naproxen!” he exclaimed.
 “No wonder I couldn’t breathe last night.”

 The heavy reality set in on us that Ethan literally could have died from this.
 I think this was the first time that I fully realized the potential danger of back country adventures.
-We decided not to eat any of the rest of the food in the cooler.
+We decided not to eat any of the rest of the food in the cooler, since it had all been sitting in the Naproxen water.
 We had granola bars & whatnot which was plenty to last us until we reached the shore.